Friday, December 13, 2024

 Essie is the author of the “Finding the Love You Deserve” series for women and teens.
 She is deeply committed to motivating minorities, women, and youth to heal themselves, love and accept themselves, and pursue God while chasing their dreams and carving out their life’s path.

-Essie is a Chicago native where she lives today.
+Essie is a Chicago native where she lives with her husband Donald Taylor II.

 ~*~